 I Traveled All the Way to Bangkok to Watch the King of K-Pop Live and it Was Totally Worth it

-The South Korean artist’s ongoing tour is both his solo comeback and his farewell as he gears up for his two-year mandatory military service in 2018
+South Korean artist G-Dragon’s ongoing tour is both his solo comeback and his farewell as he gears up for his two-year mandatory military service in 2018

 It is impossible not to get caught up in the frenzy surrounding South Korean artist G-Dragon’s recent comeback.
 The musician, who was born Kwon Ji Yong and rose to fame as part of hip-hop group Big Bang, governs such a level of influence on music and fashion in his home country that he’s often hailed the ‘King of K-Pop.’
 His formidable status at home has also garnered him press and followers in the farthest corners of the globe.
 Naturally, Kwon’s first release as a lead artist in three years, the self-titled EP Kwon Ji Yong, topped charts in multiple different countries recently.
 His ongoing world tour, ‘ACT III, M.O.T.T.E, Moment Of Truth: The End’ consists of over 30 dates across the U.S., U.K., Europe, Oceania and Asia, making it the largest concert tour lead by a Korean solo artist.